Martin Gosselin: Career

-Educated at Eton College and at Christ Church, Oxford, he entered the diplomatic service in 1868, and after working in the Foreign Office was appointed attaché at Lisbon in 1869.
+Gosselin was educated at Eton College, and matriculated at Christ Church, Oxford in 1866.
+He entered the diplomatic service in 1868, and after working in the Foreign Office was appointed attaché at Lisbon in 1869.
 He was transferred to Berlin in 1872, where he remained till promoted to be second secretary at Saint Petersburg in 1874.
 During the Congress of Berlin in 1878 he was attached to the special mission of the British plenipotentiaries, Lord Beaconsfield and Lord Salisbury.
 He was transferred from Saint Petersburg to Rome in 1879, returned to Saint Petersburg in the following year, and to Berlin in 1882.
 In 1885 he was promoted to be secretary of legation, and was appointed to Brussels, where he served till 1892, taking charge of the legation at intervals during the absence of the minister, and being employed on occasions on special service.

-In November 1887 he was appointed secretary to the Duke of Norfolk's special mission to Pope Leo XIII on the occasion of the pontiff's jubilee.
+In November 1887 Gosselin was appointed secretary to the Duke of Norfolk's special mission to Pope Leo XIII on the occasion of the pontiff's jubilee.
 In 1889 and 1890 he and Alfred Bateman of the Board of Trade served as joint British delegates in the conferences held at Brussels to arrange for the mutual publication of customs tariffs, and in July of the latter year he signed the convention for the establishment of the International Union for the Publication of Customs Tariffs.

-He was also employed as one of the secretaries to the international conference for the suppression of the African slave trade, which sat at Brussels in 1889 and the following year and resulted in the General Act of 2 July 1890.
+Gosselin was also employed as one of the secretaries to the international conference for the suppression of the African slave trade, which sat at Brussels in 1889 and the following year and resulted in the General Act of 2 July 1890.
 In recognition of his services he was in 1890 made a companion of Order of the Bath (CB).
-Later in that year he was one of the British delegates at the conference held by representatives of Great Britain, Germany, and Italy to discuss and fix the duties to be imposed on imports in the conventional basin of the Congo, and he signed the agreement which was arrived at in December 1890.
+Later in that year he was one of the British delegates at the conference held by representatives of Great Britain, Germany, and Italy to discuss and fix the duties to be imposed on imports in the so-called conventional basin of the Congo, as defined in 1884–5 by the Berlin Conference; and he signed the agreement which was arrived at in December 1890.